Some Background

 BLE is optimized for low power use at low data rates, and was designed to operate from simple lithium coin cell batteries.

-Originally this protocol was created to be used in smartwatches liek the pibble or like the Apple Iwatch.
+to be used in smartwatches liek the pibble or like the Apple Iwatch.
 Obviously it can be used for different pourpose.

 Unlike standard bluetooth communication basically based on an asynchronous serial connection (UART) a Bluetooth LE radio acts like a community bulletin board.